 When you choose sofa or chair slipcovers, you are actually choosing to dress up your furniture.
 Just as you would pay attention to fabric weight, textures, and fit when you dress a human body, you should consider what would best fit your piece of furniture.
 Be aware that slipcovers may not always be the perfect solution for a certain chair or sofa style.

 Consider Them to Be a Cosmetic Change Only

-Slipcovers will change the look of your chair or sofa, but the feel or underlying structure will not change.
-So if your sofa is lumpy, or the springs are sticking out, simply getting new slipcovers will not magically make them more comfortable.
+Slipcovers will change the look of your chair or sofa and can hide unsightly stains, but the feel or underlying structure will not change— it is a cosmetic change only.
+So if your sofa is sagging, lumpy, or the springs are sticking out, simply getting new slipcovers will not magically make them more comfortable.

-A slipcover is cosmetic change only, not a structural one.
 If your furniture is falling apart, this budget solution could turn out to be a wasteful expense because you stand to gain nothing from it.
-You are better off buying new furniture or reupholstering so that the filling is repaired as well.
+You are better off buying a new sofa or reupholstering so that the filling is repaired as well.

 Choose a Look

-Slipcovers come in many many looks ranging from loose and flowing to very precisely tailored ones.
+Slipcovers come in many looks ranging from loose and flowing to very precisely tailored ones.
 Decide on a look that fits your room.
 You can choose a loose or relaxed look for a casual effect, or select a tailored look that fits the lines of your sofa or chair more closely for a more formal look.
 Let your general decorating style dictate the look along with the shape of the piece.

 Choose a Fabric Weight

 Not all fabric is suitable for slipcovers.
-As a general rule, it is best to avoid very heavy fabrics such as chenille and velvets as they may not adapt very well to the shape of a sofa or chair.
+As a general rule, it is best to avoid very heavy upholstery fabrics such as chenille and velvets as they may not adapt very well to the shape of a sofa or chair.
 But rules are meant to be broken and these materials can be good for a very custom-made, structured look.
 But as a general rule, slipcover fabric should usually be of medium-weight to more easily fit over your furniture.

 Choose a Weave and Color